Nester-xyz/lentlify/README.md

 ## 🚀 Project Purpose

-Lentlify’s mission is to make digital advertising **open and user-driven**.
-Using Lentlify, advertisers can launch ad **Campaign Groups** and specific **Promotional Campaigns** on Lens in a decentralized way.
+**Lentlify’s** mission is to make digital advertising open and user-driven.
+Using Lentlify, advertisers (content creators or brands) can launch ad campaign groups and specific promotional campaigns on Lens in a decentralized manner:

+- Campaign Groups & Promotions: Advertisers organize their promotions by first creating a Campaign Group, which emits a CampaignGroupCreated event on-chain

+- Within each group, individual ad promotions are launched as campaigns, each emitting a CampaignCreated event

+- These events make it easy for anyone (or any service) to track new campaigns in real time.

+- Transparent & Composable: All campaign data (budgets, rewards, participants, etc.) lives on smart contracts, making the process transparent.
+Because campaigns are on-chain, other dApps or analytics (e.g. a Lens feed or a subgraph) can permissionlessly plug into Lentlify’s data.
+This composability means the advertising campaigns can be extended or integrated into other platforms seamlessly.

+- Empowering Users: Advertisers gain a trustless way to boost their content (no centralized platform controls the campaign), and influencers (Lens content creators) can directly earn rewards by sharing or engaging with promoted content.
+The use of smart contracts guarantees that once conditions are met, rewards can be claimed without middlemen.

 - **Campaign Groups & Promotions**: